-This strawberry shortcake takes a tasty detour through layers of rich, homemade vanilla custard.
-You can use packaged shortbread cookies (Walkers brand from Scotland are tasty, and there’s a gluten-free variety too), but if you’re feeling ambitious, make your own.
+This strawberry shortcake recipe takes a tasty detour through layers of rich, homemade vanilla custard.
+You can use packaged shortbread cookies (Walkers brand from Scotland are tasty, and there’s a gluten-free variety, too), but if you’re feeling ambitious, make your own.
 Individual servings make this a crowd-pleaser because, really, who wants to share?
-Get our Strawberry Shortcake Parfait recipe.

-You’ll never (ever) go back to using those spongy, yellow packaged cake cups once you’ve made these rich, crumbly biscuits–they soak up the macerated strawberry juice but don’t fall apart or turn soggy.
-Also, if you’re weak in the biceps, feel free to use your upright stand mixer with the whisk attachment to make the whipped cream; just remember to freeze the bowl and whisk for about 15 minutes beforehand.
-Get our Classic Strawberry Shortcake recipe.
+You might never (ever) go back to using those spongy, yellow packaged cake cups once you’ve made these rich, crumbly biscuits.
+They soak up the macerated strawberry juice, but don’t fall apart or turn soggy.

 Because everything tastes better on a stick, especially if it’s cooked over a campfire, even if it is slightly burned (see: flaming marshmallow s’mores).
-This one might be a bit of a stretch if you’re doing a serious hike-in to a remote campsite, but for shabby-chic, cabin-by-the-lake summer glamping, this fireside dessert is an easy winner.
-Get our Strawberry Shortcake on a Stick recipe.
+This one might be a bit of a stretch if you’re doing a serious hike to a remote campsite, but for shabby-chic, cabin-by-the-lake summer glamping, this fireside dessert can be an easy winner.

 You probably already know, strawberries play nice with tons of other fruits — including oranges.
 So, how about taking advantage of the fruity friendship in a multi-fruit-flavored shortcake?
 A hint of orange zest and juice adds a citrus zing to these biscuit-based shortcakes.